 Save a Cup, Save the Environment

 Help the environment by saving a cup!
-Fill up your 20oz and under mug, cup or bottle with our Java City coffee or a fountain beverage for only $1.49, or save 10 cents off your Starbucks beverage!
+Fill up your 20oz and under mug, cup or bottle with our Java City coffee or a fountain beverage for only $1.49, or save 10 cents off your Starbucks beverage or Java City espresso beverage!
 This offer is good at the following locations: